shouya/cant_cant_cant/README.md

 Note that live reloading is not supported yet; it means you'll need to restart your server after modifying your actions/controllers/config to take effect.

-If you need to acquire a list of actions that given roles have access to, just call `CantCantCant.permissions_for(roles)`.
+If you need to acquire a list of actions that given roles have access to, just call `CantCantCant.allowed_actions_for(roles)`.

 ## Configuration